Identity-Theft

 When disposing of electronic devices, such as smartphones, laptops, or tablets, ensure that all personal data is securely wiped from the device.
 Use factory reset options or specialized data erasure software to remove any sensitive information before recycling or disposing of the device.

-Read also: How to Keep Your Personal Information Safe on Social Media
+Read also: How to Protect Your Social Security Number from Online Scammers

 17. Secure your home network